Tampa Wrongful Death Lawyers

 Filing a wrongful death claim in Florida can be overwhelming for individuals and families.
 Getting help from an experienced Tampa wrongful death attorney can provide the support and guidance you need to act in your own best interest during this difficult time.

-According to the Florida Wrongful Death Act, sections 768.16 – 768.26 of the Florida Statutes, the decedent’s personal representative (usually the Executor of the estate) must be the one to initiate the claim, but both the estate and survivors may be entitled to recover damages with a wrongful death lawsuit.
+The Florida Wrongful Death Act (sections 768.16 – 768.26 of the Florida Statutes) explains who can file a claim.
+The decedent’s personal representative — usually the estate’s Executor — must initiate the wrongful death lawsuit.
+Both the estate and the surviving family members may be entitled to recover damages through the claim.

 What Are the Standards of Proof for a Florida Wrongful Death Claim?